kdoore/CS2335-Gitbook/zombie_prefab.md

 # Zombie Prefab

-In our Zombie project we want to instantiate
+In our Zombie project we want to create more interesting or customized gameObject than we can create using the Primitive